MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/Crescendo/advanced/using-crescendo-cmdlets.md

 ## Advanced use cases

 The Crescendo cmdlets are powerful tools that can be used in advanced scenarios to create configurations and build modules.
-There are several advanced examples that come bundled with the Crescendo module.
-These can be found in the `Experimental\HelpParsers` folder of the **Microsoft.PowerShell.Crescendo** module.
+There are several advanced in the `Experimental\HelpParsers` folder of the **Microsoft.PowerShell.Crescendo** module.
 These experimental examples show how you can parse the help output of a command-line tool and use that information to create a Crescendo configuration for a module that wrap the tool.
 The [README.md][README.md] file provides a detailed explanation of the design of these help parsers.

-Examples like these help parsers could be used in a CI/CD pipeline to build new versions of a module when the command-line tool changes.
+You could use these help parsers in a CI/CD pipeline to build new versions of a module when the command-line tool changes.

 <!-- link references -->
 [blog]: https://devblogs.microsoft.com/powershell-community/tag/crescendo/